Sydney is flooded, again, as climate crisis becomes new normal for Australia's most populous state – KION546

 “The numbers are comparable to (the rainfall in) March.
 What is different in this event is that the rain was stacked up over several days, and that increases risk of how rivers respond,” she said.

-Along with heavy rain, winds of up to 100 kilometers (62 miles) an hour on land, and gale force warnings off the coast, producing waves of up to five meters (16 feet).
+Along with heavy rain, winds of up to 100 kilometers (62 miles) an hour have been recorded on land, and gale force warnings are in place off the coast, where there are waves of up to five meters (16 feet).

 The dangerous conditions forced authorities to abandon efforts to rescue 21 crew members trapped on a Hong Kong-registered cargo ship, the Portland Bay, which was stranded without power off the New South Wales coast.
 Instead state police said a tug boat was dispatched to tow the ship further out to sea, where the Australian Maritime Safety Authority would attempt to restore its power.